 Volunteer Deputy Registrars help register eligible citizens to vote by distributing, reviewing, and accepting completed voter registration applications.
 A VDR must be trained and appoint by our office to accept Voter Registration Applications.
 All VDR appointments expire on December 31st of even-numbered years.

 Training classes are offered the first and third Tuesday of each month at 2:00pm and 6:00pm.
-There will be NO classes on any Election Day or during Early Voting.
+No classes will be offered during Early Voting or on Election Day.

 Class size is limited so you must contact our office (512-943-1630) to reserve a seat no later than 12:00 pm on the day you wish to attend training.
 Classes are approximately 30 minutes.
 Due to the length of training, anyone arriving more than five minutes late may be asked to reschedule.